dukelec/cdcam/Readme.md

 CDBUS GUI Tool: https://github.com/dukelec/cdbus_gui

-In the current configuration, the frame rate of 800x600 pictures is tested at 2.5 fps.
+In the current configuration, the frame rate of 800x600 pictures is tested at 5 fps.
-In previous tests, it was possible to reach 10 fps, but when shooting targets with a lot of detail (when the jpg file is relatively large), the picture tends to tear.

-The fps is limited by the performance of the STM32G0.
+The frame rate can be higher, ultimately limited by the richness of the captured image (which affects the JPG image size), the bandwidth of the bus, and the performance of the HTML5 GUI tool (HTML5 will get stuck with too much data).

 Default sensor: OV2640.